 The Mountain Challenge program takes students outdoors.
 Area mountains, lakes, rivers, and woods provide the setting.
 The seasons, each one distinct in its own right, provide the agenda.
 In the fall and winter it may be panoramic views of changing leaves high in the mountains or cold mountain mornings shared with fellow travelers over hot drinks.
 Spring may bring trips to appreciate the wildlife and beautiful plant life of the mountains.
 The agenda might include hiking, rock climbing canoeing on one of the beautiful mountain lakes, or climbing the Alpine Tower.
 Whatever the situation, the Mountain Challenge program is a chance to face challenges head on, to struggle through some difficult and unfamiliar tasks, and to experience the thrill of achievement.
 The Mountain Challenge program is an opportunity to explore yourself as you explore the outdoors.

 Many of the events in the Mountain Challenge program require neither experience nor special equipment.
 The only requirements for these events are a willingness to try new experiences and a commitment to do your best.
 Some events in the program do require experience and/or proper equipment.
 Experience can be gained through participation in other program events, and the College will supply needed equipment.
 Interested persons may sign up for Mountain Challenge trips at Crawford House.

-Students who participate in five different Mountain Challenge events may register to receive one (1) hour of academic credit.
-Up to three (3) hours of academic credit can be earned through Mountain Challenge and can fulfill the College experiential education requirement.
+Students who participate in five different Mountain Challenge events may register to receive one (1) hour of PHR activity credit.
+Up to three (3) hours of PHR credit can be earned through Mountain Challenge.

 All in all, the Mountain Challenge program is about change; it is about challenge; it is about risk and growth; it is about becoming comfortable and confident outdoors...and with yourself.
 For further information, call 865.981.8125.